-The single-subject rule provides that an initiative measure "embracing more than one subject may not be submitted to the electors or have any effect."
-The rule's main purpose is "to avoid confusion . . . and to prevent the subversion of the electorate's will."
-This provision was added to the California constitution in 1948, in "response to a lengthy, multifaceted initiative provision that recently had been the source of considerable controversy."
-The rule "is a constitutional safeguard adopted to protect against multifaceted measures of undue scope" that "serves an important role in preserving the integrity and efficacy of the initiative process."
+The single-subject rule provides that an initiative measure "embracing more than one subject may not be submitted to the electors or have any effect."196 The rule's main purpose is "to avoid confusion ... and to prevent the subversion of the electorate's will."197 This provision was added to the California constitution in 1948, in "response to a lengthy, multifaceted initiative provision that recently had been the source of considerable controversy."198 The rule "is a constitutional safeguard adopted to protect against multifaceted measures of undue scope" that "serves an important role in preserving the integrity and efficacy of the initiative process."199 are reasonably germane to each other, and to the general purpose or object of the initiative.201

-Notwithstanding the strict language of the provision, the California Supreme Court has adopted an "accommodating and lenient" legal standard "so as not to unduly restrict . . . the people's right to package provisions in a single bill or initiative."200 The court has explained:
+Notwithstanding the strict language of the provision, the California Supreme Court has adopted an "accommodating and lenient" legal standard "so as not to unduly restrict ... the people's right to package provisions in a single bill or initiative."200 The court has explained: